Hands joining together over a table symbolizing collective impact and collaboration

 • Are community partners proactively recommending our organization?

-• Are media and field influencers using our framing when discussing the issue we address?
+• Are media and field influencers using our framing when discussing our issue?

-These questions are harder to measure than open rates, but they are the only measurements that tell you whether communications is doing its actual job.
+These questions are harder to measure than open rates.
+They are the only measurements that tell you whether communications is doing its actual job.
+The simplest tools are annual stakeholder surveys and structured donor interviews — the M+R Benchmarks Study notes that nonprofits who survey their top-of-funnel lists annually retain more email revenue than those who only track open rates (M+R Benchmarks).

 Common Mistakes in Nonprofit Communications Strategy

-Mistake 1: Designing for the organization, not the audience Communications that leads with organizational achievements rather than audience-relevant value produces content that feels like self-promotion.
-The question to ask before any communication: "Why does this matter to the person receiving it?"
+Mistake 1: Designing for the organization, not the audience.
+Communications that leads with organizational achievements produces content that feels like self-promotion.
+The test before any communication is simple: why does this matter to the person receiving it?

-Mistake 2: Treating every audience as one audience A generic communications strategy that does not differentiate between donors, community members, policy stakeholders, and staff will be genuinely relevant to none of them.
+Mistake 2: Treating every audience as one audience.
+A generic strategy that does not differentiate between donors, community members, policy stakeholders, and staff is relevant to none of them.
+Segment or lose.

-Mistake 3: Separating communications from development When the communications function and the development function operate independently, they produce inconsistent donor experiences.
-These functions must be designed together.
+Mistake 3: Separating communications from development.
+When the communications function and the development function operate independently, they produce inconsistent donor experiences.
+These two functions must be designed together from the start.

-Mistake 4: Skipping the narrative foundation Organizations that launch into channel tactics without establishing a clear narrative foundation produce high-volume, low-coherence communications.
+Mistake 4: Skipping the narrative foundation.
+Organizations that launch into channel tactics without a narrative foundation produce high-volume, low-coherence output.
 More content does not equal stronger narrative.

-Mistake 5: Building for best-case capacity Communications strategies that require more staff time, budget, and expertise than the organization actually has will fail.
+Mistake 5: Building for best-case capacity.
+A strategy that requires more staff, budget, or expertise than the organization actually has will fail.
 Build for the organization you are, not the organization you hope to become.

 Equity Considerations in Nonprofit Communications Strategy